ninoschelcher/functional-programming/README.md

 # Research Question(s) 🔍
 After brainstorming and looking at all the datasets I thought that electric cars was an interesting topic, it's upcoming + a relevent topic since electric cars are 'better' for the environment.
 So I came up with the following research question:
-- Is electric charging in Amsterdam parking spaces a feasible option?
+- Is electric charging in Amsterdam parking spaces a accessible option?

 ## Other Research Questions
 ### 1. How many charging points are available per parking garage in Amsterdam?